2020 Minnesota elections: Minnesota Senate

 All 67 seats in the Minnesota Senate were up for election.
-The Republicans hold a majority of 35 seats and the DFL hold 32 seats.
-The Republicans have held a majority in the Senate since the 2016 election.
+The Republicans held a majority of 35 seats and the DFL held 32 seats.
+The Republicans had held a majority in the Senate since the 2016 election.

 Minnesota House of Representatives

 All 134 seats in the Minnesota House of Representatives were up for election.
-The DFL hold a majority of 75 seats and the Republicans hold 59 seats.
-The DFL have held a majority in the House since the 2018 election.
+The DFL held a majority of 75 seats and the Republicans held 59 seats.
+The DFL had held a majority in the House since the 2018 election.

 Judicial elections

 One seat on the Minnesota Supreme Court was up for election.
 Justice Paul Thissen was up for his first election following his appointment in 2018 by Governor Mark Dayton.
 Four seats on the Minnesota Court of Appeals and several seats on the Minnesota District Courts were also up for election.